lixujin99/ELIPformer/README.md

 ![alt text](figure/Model_framework.png)

-The structure of the proposed ELIPformer. (a) ELIPformer consists of the feature extractor, the prompt encoder, the cross bi-attention module, and the fusion module. (b) The prompt encoder consists of components from the pre trained CLIP-ViT-B/32.
-The image encoder and text encoder are inherited from this model.
-Additionally, the patch embedding layer and transformer layers are derived from the image encoder in CLIP-ViT-B/32. (c) The cross bi-attention module is composed of L successive cross bi-attention layers for effective interaction between EEG features and language-image features.
+The structure of the proposed ELIPformer. (a) ELIPformer consists of the feature extractor, the prompt encoder, the cross bi-attention module, and the fusion module. (b) The structure of prompt encoder.  (c) The structure of cross bi-attention module.